 The Student Switch Off is a not-for-profit campaign that encourages students to save energy when living in University halls of residence.
-In May 2012 the campaign won a prestigious Ashden Award.
-The Ashden Awards put together the video below which gives a great overview of what we do and how we do it!
+In 2012 the campaign won a prestigious Ashden Award – considered the Oscars of the energy-saving world!
+The Ashden Awards put together the video below which gives a nice overview of what we do and how we do it!

->

-> Staff hall of fame
+Staff hall of fame

 Key to the success of the Student Switch Off are our fantastic staff who travel around the country visiting Universities and raising awareness about energy-saving in fun and innovative ways.
 Check out the team here.